Active Deterrent Cameras

 Hikivision incorporates active deterrence technology into their security cameras with their AcuSense range.

-- The deep learning algorithm within AcuSense technology allows you to recognise whether a motion sensor was triggered by a human, vehicle, or another type of object, with a false alarm rate of 2%.
+The deep learning algorithm within AcuSense technology allows you to recognize whether a motion sensor was triggered by a human, vehicle, or another type of object, with a false alarm rate of 2%.

 AcuSense creates a label when it identifies a person or vehicle, making it easier to find events when scanning through recorded footage.

 TiOC (Three-in-One Camera) combines 24/7 full-colour monitoring, active deterrence and AI.

 The TiOC range includes IP and PTZ cameras and an HDVCI solution for properties with an existing coaxial cable infrastructure.

 Simple installation and easy to use; easily integrates with other alarm systems.

 The TiOC provides full-colour video footage, even in low light conditions for more effective event documentation and evidence analysis.